bwbecker/localpr.ca/content/details/modelling.md

 ![FPTP synthetic elections](/static/voteswing-fptp.png)

 In a perfectly proportional system the heavy dots (votes) and the light dots (seats) would be on top of each other.
-LPR comes closer to achieving that ideal:
+Local PR comes closer to achieving that ideal:

 ![FPTP synthetic elections](/static/voteswing-lpr.png)

-LPR+ comes even closer to proportionality across a wide range of elections.
+Local PR+ comes even closer to proportionality across a wide range of elections.
 Notice, in particular, that the Gallagher Index (black dotted line) is much better across the entire range and that the Greens have their deserved numbers of seats in all but the most extreme elections.